Last Warning (album)

-Last Warning is a compilation album by hardcore punk band Agnostic Front.
+Last Warning is a compilation album by New York hardcore band Agnostic Front.
 It was released in 1993 on Relativity Records, marketed by Roadrunner Records, and follows 1992's studio album, One Voice.

 The first eleven tracks—often consisting of two songs strung together—were recorded live in December 1992 at CBGB in New York City.
 The remainder of the CD is the band's 1983 7-inch EP, United Blood.
 It contrasts the later crossover thrash style the band had adopted in later releases with the raw New York hardcore style of their debut release.
 The album was originally intended to be the band's last release, but they reformed some five years later and released the album Something's Gotta Give.

 Track listing

 All songs written by Agnostic Front, except for "Crucified" (Iron Cross).